-Arboretum trails and the Visitor Center parking lot are open year-round 7 a.m.–10 p.m.
+Arboretum trails and parking lots are open year-round 4 a.m.–10 p.m.
 There are several smaller parking areas along Arboretum/McCaffrey Drive.
-There is also a Grady Tract parking lot on Seminole Highway at the frontage road south of the Beltline.
-Lots on Nakoma Road and Monroe Street provide parking for the Wingra Oak Savanna area.
-These parking lots are all open from sunrise to sunset.
+There is also a Grady Tract parking lot at the southeast corner of Seminole Highway and West Beltline Frontage Road.
+The Spring Trail lot on Nakoma Road and the Arbor Drive lot off Monroe Street provide parking for the Wingra Oak Savanna area.

-Note for drivers: Arboretum / McCaffrey Drive is not a through road; a gate in the Visitor Center parking lot prevents motor-vehicle through traffic Monday–Saturday.
-The gate is open on Sundays, 12–5 p.m.
+Arboretum / McCaffrey Drive is not a through street for automotive traffic.
+A gate at the Visitor Center stops motor vehicles at the parking lots.
+The gate is open on Sunday afternoons from 12 to 5 p.m.

 There are two entrances for vehicles (including bicycles): The west entrance is on Seminole Highway, just north of the Beltline (Highway 12).
-The east entrance is at Haywood Drive and North Wingra Drive / South Mills Street, near St. Mary’s Hospital.
-The Visitor Center is 1 mile from the Seminole Highway entrance and 2.3 miles from the Wingra Drive / Mills Street entrance.
+The east entrance is at Haywood Drive and North Wingra Drive, near St. Mary’s Hospital.
+The Visitor Center is 1 mile from the Seminole Highway entrance and 2.3 miles from the North Wingra Drive entrance.